afs/rdf-delta/docs/ha-system.md

 Alternatively, run the script "`../dzk-server`" each of zookeeper server directories.
 It will determine the service instance number.

-To reset the system, delete the `zk` directory and copy 'zk-example` again.
+To reset the system, delete the `zk` directory and copy `zk-example` again.
 To reset just the zookeeper state, delete the three directories `zk{1,2,3}/ZkData/version-2`.